maxeth/react-type-animation/README.md

 In the example above, `counter` will always render as "0" within the animation and ignore state changes.

-### Hot Reload Bug
+### Hot Reload NOT Supported

-Because Hot Reload preserves previous state but re-renders the component, the Animation will start bugging out until you **hard-reload the page**.
+Because the TypeAnimation component is memoized and **never** re-rendered (see above), yet Hot Reload attempts to re-render the component, **changes to the TypeAnimation component will not render until you hard-reload the page**.

 Hence, whenever you make changes to the TypeAnimation component, you unfortunately have to reload your page.